 St. Peterburg, the city where Weedon Island is located, has 150 parks http://www.stpeteparksrec.org/.
 The city’s Parks and Recreation department is one of only 90 agencies in the country currently holding national accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).

-In the 1950’s the area’s residents were a driving force behind Florida’s purchase of the Weedon Island property.
-The management of the Preserve fell to Pinellas County.
+In the 1950’s the area’s residents were a driving force behind Florida’s purchase of the Weedon Island property, designating it as a “passive state park.”
+In the 70’s, the state changed the designation to a Preserve following agreement by Pinellas County to provide for its management.
 In 2002, with the Friends leadership and support, the County committed $5M of Pennies for Pinellas sales tax funding to build the Preserve’s Cultural and Natural History Center.

 On-going, the Friends fund and support numerous projects and programs that increase awareness of the Weedon Island Preserve, its natural habitat and cultural history, and enrich and inform visitors’ experiences.